CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/Test Failover to CLC.md

 }}}

 ### Article Overview
-This article describes how to perform Test Failover to Century from a Protection Group level.
+This article describes how to perform Test Failover to CenturyLink Cloud from a Protection Group level.
 Test Failovers can be performed multiple times by the user to verify data integrity as well as for their annual DR tests.

 ### Requirements